 The College has a number of practice guidelines to support evidence informed practice.

 NICE has accredited the process used by the College of Occupational Therapists to produce its practice guidelines.
-Accreditation is valid for five years from January 2013 and is applicable to guidance produced using the processes described in the Practice guidelines development manual 2nd edition (2011).
+Accreditation is valid for five years from January 2013 and is applicable to guidance produced using the processes described in the Practice guideline development manual 3rd edition (2017).

 More information on accreditation can be viewed at: